-Gamification has become a bit of a buzzword in recent years.
-Leading corporations such as Nike and McDonald’s have brought it to widespread attention.
-They have demonstrated the way it can be used in a wider marketing strategy, with popular interactive experiences such as McDonald’s Monopoly and Nike+Fuel.
+Gamification has become a bit of a buzzword in recent years with leading corporations such as Nike and McDonald’s bringing it widespread attention – by offering interactive customer experiences such as McDonald’s Monopoly and Nike+Fuel.

 For the uninitiated, ‘Millennial’ is a term used to describe people born during the 1980s and 1990s.
 While definitions vary, the set period is typically between 1981 and 1997 – owing to them growing up through the turn of the millennium.
 The term has a number of similar predecessors and one current successor based on other periods: